QI

 WindowClassified24h directional accuracy

-The recent windows sit well above the all-time rate.
-Before reading that as improvement, note the composition: the recent directional sample is dominated by score_drop — the one event type with a genuine downside edge (§ 04) — because the market regime over the audit’s final weeks produced more downside breaks than upside calls.
-A favourable mix, not a step-change in skill.
+The recent windows sit well above the all-time rate — the same trend § 03 shows by calendar month.
+Before reading it as a new ability to call direction, note the composition: the recent directional sample is dominated by score_drop — the one event type with a genuine downside edge (§ 04, resolving lower about 62% of the time) — while the legacy upside calls that drag the all-time figure down are no longer being added.
+It is a composition shift and a methodology correction working through the data, not a step-change in skill, and the short horizons (1h, 4h) remain a coin flip.
 Smaller windows also carry wider confidence intervals.
-We report the recent figure because hiding it would be dishonest, and we decline to lead with it for the same reason we decline to lead with the 64% downside slice: it is informative, not load-bearing, and the all-time number remains the canonical reference because it does not move with sample size or mix.
+We report the recent figure because hiding it would be dishonest, and we decline to lead with it because the all-time number remains the canonical reference: it does not move with sample size or mix.

 07